securitytxt/security-txt/draft-foudil-securitytxt.md

 NOT chain everything in to a single field.
 Every line must end with a line feed character (%x0A).

-## Contact:
+## Contact: {#contact}

 Add an address that researchers MAY use for reporting security issues.
-The value can be an email address, a phone number and/or a security page with more information.
+The value can be an email address, a phone number and/or a contact page with more information.
 The "Contact:" directive MUST always be present in a security.txt file.
 URIs SHOULD be loaded over HTTPS.
 Security email addresses SHOULD use the conventions defined in section 4 of {{!RFC2142}}, but there is no requirement for this directive